awall-codes/CAHOOTS-Arrival-Time-Analysis/scripts/README.md

 ## Steps to run the data:

-- First run the data prepping script which includes directions on how to download the csv file
+- First run the data prepping script which includes directions on how to download the CSV file.
+- Next, run the arrival_time script which will indicate how to calculate the arrival times and group up the priority levels in the CAD dataset
-- Next, run the
+- Lastly,